DevTeam/Pure.DI/README_BODY.md

 ## Key features

-_Pure.DI_ is __NOT__ a framework or library, but a code generator that generates static method code to create an object graph in a pure DI paradigm using a set of hints that are verified at compile time.
+Pure.DI is __NOT__ a framework or library, but a code generator that generates static method code to create an object graph in a pure DI paradigm using a set of hints that are verified at compile time.
 Since all the work is done at compile time, at run time you only have efficient code that is ready to be used.
 This generated code does not depend on library calls or .NET reflection and is efficient in terms of performance and memory consumption.

 - [X] DI without any IoC/DI containers, frameworks, dependencies and therefore without any performance impact and side effects.
   >_Pure.DI_ is actually a [.NET code generator](https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview).
 It generates simple code as well as if you were doing it yourself: de facto just a bunch of nested constructors` calls.
 And you can see this code at any time.
 - [X] A predictable and verified dependency graph is built and verified on the fly while you write your code.
   >All the logic for analyzing the graph of objects, constructors, methods happens at compile time.
 Thus, the _Pure.DI_ tool notifies the developer about missing or circular dependency, for cases when some dependencies are not suitable for injection, etc., at compile-time.
 Developers have no chance of getting a program that crashes at runtime due to these errors.
 All this magic happens simultaneously as the code is written, this way, you have instant feedback between the fact that you made some changes to your code and your code was already checked and ready for use.
-- [X] It does not add any dependencies to any other assemblies.
+- [X] Does not add any dependencies to other assemblies.
   >Using a pure DI approach, you don't add runtime dependencies to your assemblies.
 - [X] High performance, including C# and JIT compilers optimizations.
   >All generated code runs as fast as your own, in pure DI style, including compile-time and run-time optimizations.
 As mentioned above, graph analysis doing at compile-time, but at run-time, there are just a bunch of nested constructors, and that's it.